Windos/windos.github.io/_posts/2018-03-26-veeam-my-first-virtual-lab.md

 ### A (PowerShell) Caveat

-I’ll be using PowerShell as much as possible during this, but the harsh reality is that you cannot do everything necessary through the shell and you’ll be opening up the GUI one way or another.
-The Veeam forums indicate that more PowerShell configuration will be possible in the future, but there’s no timeframes yet.
+I’d originally wanted to include the PowerShell method for as much of this process as possible, but unfortunately a lot of the commands just outright aren’t working as advertised for me.
+This could be an issue with the version I’m running (9.5 Update 3) or our particular VMware setup.

-Don’t get me wrong, [Veeam’s PowerShell support](https://helpcenter.veeam.com/docs/backup/powershell/getting_started.html?ver=95) is awesome, but if there’s something missing that’s important to you make sure you let them know!
+Don’t get me wrong, [Veeam’s PowerShell support](https://helpcenter.veeam.com/docs/backup/powershell/getting_started.html?ver=95) is awesome, but if it ventures too far into the “advanced”, it can be a little lacking at times.
+If something isn’t working, or they’re missing something that’s important to you, make sure you let them know!

-The Veeam PowerShell Snap-In (ergh, the sooner this is a module, the better) is installed alongside the Veeam Backup & Recovery Console.
-Load it like any
-Snap-In:

-Add-PSSnapin VeeamPSSnapin

-Then connect to your B&R server:

-Connect-VBRServer -Server VeeamBR1

-Finally, I’m working against a VMware environment.
-Some commands will be different if you’re running Hyper-V.
+In my experience Veeam’s support team is one of the best in the industry.
+Don’t hesitate to talk with them.

 ### The Ingredients